Swimming Pool Maintenance Tips: Detecting A Pool Leak

 Are You Losing Pool Water Without An Explanation?

-Compare these two levels 24 hours later.
-If the pool water level has dropped lower than the water pail level, you may have a pipe leak.
+- Compare the water level in the pool and the bucket 24 hours later.
+If the pool water level has dropped lower than the bucket water level, you may have a leak.

 Is Your Pool Leaking Water When The Pump Is On And Circulating?